clohr/chart-experiments/outline.md

 ### Scatter Plots
 * Helps you find potential relationships between values, and to find outliers in data sets
-* Enable pan and zoom per cluster
 * How could this be applied to Blackfynn:
   * Plot quality of patients selected for clinical trials

 ### Elm Charts
-* Elm Hack Nights have produced a common interest among attendees: learn more about creating visualizations
-* The host is a core contributor to the language and has multiple connections we can leverage
-* Pure functional language provides a nicer developer interface vs. writing joins and callbacks in JS
+* Select subset of data
+* Stream graph with Silhouette which shows which objects lie well within their cluster, and which ones are merely somewhere in between clusters
+* Well-thought out APIs
 * How could this be applied to Blackfynn:
     * Two really good libraries already in existance that can be directly ported for existing chart implementations
     * Base language provides a nice set of features to help fill in data gaps

 ### Radial Layouts
 * Stacked Charts: Used to compare total values across several categories